currentxchange/purple-explainer/Legal/Disclaimer.md

 Current X Change makes no guarantee that the mechanisms described in this repo are functional or will be functional at any specific time in the future.
 Changes in Purple may take place at any time without notice.
 Only max supply of the Purple-related tokens cannot change, plus founder pay, and liquidity promise.

 # Current X Change LLC Members in the System
-All members and associates of the Current X Change LLC organization are NOT barred from participating in the Purple economy, including but not limited to earning rewards according to the [Mapps paper](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview), and trading $PURPLE, $BLU and $BLUx.
+All members and associates of the Current X Change LLC organization are NOT barred from participating in the Purple economy, including but not limited to earning rewards according to the [Mapps paper](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview), and trading PURPLE, BLU and BLUx.

-> The founder will only receive 1% of their pay in $PURPLE in 2021, and 2% in 2022.
+> The founder will only receive 1% of their pay in PURPLE in 2021, and 2% in 2022.

 # PURPLE is not a security.
 PURPLE is not a security asset.
 PURPLE and Current X Change LLC use the terminology used by many ICOs, cryptocurrencies and other token sales, but do not follow the investment model of other tokens that may be securities.
 The PURPLE token is for use only in cXc Mapps, with the opportunity to be incorporated later on by other applications.
 This token is integral to the utility of the application, such that the application would not be possible without it.
 Current X Change LLC makes no promise or suggestion that this token will make the owner’s money.